opus-training/task-list-interview/README.md

 This is designed as a 3-4 hour take-home assignment.
 Focus on:
 - Core functionality over perfect polish
-- Demonstrating senior-level thinking
-- Showing your problem-solving approach
+- Showing your problem-solving approach either through commit history or in your SOLUTION.md

 ## Using AI
 You are allowed and encouraged to use AI to complete this task.
 We love AI and use it to do a significant chunk of coding at Opus.
 Please include specific details on how you used AI to complete this task in your SOLUTION.md file.
 We are curious to know which tools you use, and which models performed better than others.